;

-Perfect sweetness and tartness in every bite!
-Today we’re tempting your tastebuds with these Old-Fashioned Rhubarb Dream Bars bursting with seasonal freshness.
-They’re like a lemon bar, but there’s no lemon, only tart and tangy rhubarb surrounded by a sweet custard filling on top of a buttery shortbread cookie crust.
-We’re showing you how to bake them up for a springtime treat filled with mouth-watering dessert goodness you’re sure to remember.
+Tempting Rhubarb Dream Bars bursting with seasonal freshness.
+They’re like lemon bars, but no lemon, only tart rhubarb on top of a shortbread crust.
+Bake them up for a springtime treat filled with mouth-watering goodness.

 Rhubarb Dream Bars